About the course

 All our schools are within South Gloucestershire, the furthest being 16 miles from our lead school, Bradley Stoke Community School, however, most are within 15 minutes travelling time.
 They vary from urban, suburban to rural in nature.

-All schools are comprehensive and mixed schools with our primaries covering Early Years to Y6 and all our secondaries are 11-18 and all have Post 16 provision.
+All schools are comprehensive and mixed schools with our primaries covering Early Years to Y6 and almost all our secondaries are 11-18 and all have Post 16 provision.
 We have 11 secondary schools and 9 primary schools.
 You will spend at least 120 days in school over the year – often very much more than this as we are deeply committed to a schools-based training programme.

 You will be placed in two schools over your training, generally in two separate, consecutive blocks of time.